microsoft/spektate/blog.md

 ### Extensible

-Spektate can be easily extended to work with any other storage tables, but currently we've only added support for Azure storage table.
-If you would like to use it with another CI/CD orchestrator other than Azure DevOps, we've support for GitHub Actions coming soon, and we can apply the same idea to any orchestrator as well.
+Spektate can be easily extended to work with any other storage tables, although currently we're supporting Azure storage table.
+If you would like to use it with another CI/CD orchestrator other than Azure DevOps, we've support for GitHub Actions and Gitlab coming soon, and we can apply the same idea to any orchestrator as well.

 ### Deployment